Kemanth/MADPIE/src/traffic-control/doc/pie.rst

 * ``A:`` Value of alpha.
 The default value is 0.125.
 * ``B:`` Value of beta.
 The default value is 1.25.

+In addition to PIE attributes, MADPIE queue requires following attributes:

+* ``MADPIE:`` MADPIE is a boolean attribute sets to true to enable MADPIE.
+The default value is set to false.
+* ``DelayHard:`` Hard queue delay; MADPIE starts deterministic packet drops after this.
+The default value is 30 ms.

 Examples
 ========